FredDude2004/jukebox/README.md

 BASIC_AUTH_PASSWORD='password' # change this to whatever you want
 ```

-For setting a secure database key you can generate one like this
+For setting a secure database key you can generate one like this,

 ```powershell
 python -c "import secrets; print(secrets.token_hex(32))"
 ```

-and copy the output into the .env file.
+Then just set the SECRET_KEY variable to the output.

-Now with everything setup you can just run the program, you will need to know your IP address for other users on your network can able to access the site, once the server is running they can visit
+Now with everything set up you can just run the program.
+You will need to know your IP address so other users on your network can access the site.
+Once the server is running they can visit,

 ```txt
 http://<YOUR_IP_ADDRESS>:5000
 ```
+Run this command to get your IP Address.

 ```powershell
 # get IP Address
 Get-NetIPAddress | Where-Object {$_.IPAddress -like "192.168.*"} | Select-Object IPAddress
 ```

-Then just run the program
+Then just run the program,

 ```powershell
 python .\run.py